carloscfgos1980/ztm-junior_to_senior_developer/README.md

 * Until here it was useful the course, I had to look in the docs in order to make the app work with typescript.
 It took nearly 10 hours!

 I have created 3 apps so far:

-my-app (just start up redux typescript app) shoppingcart-nd-personList-app (tutorial redux typescript) robofriends-app (upgrading robotsfriend app from redux to typescript redux including testing)
+- my-app (just start up redux typescript app)
+- shoppingcart-nd-personList-app (tutorial redux typescript)
+- robofriends-app (upgrading robotsfriend app from redux to typescript redux including testing)
+- davy_gray-tutorial: React-hooks app, using form and re usuable components.
+This is one I didn't follow the tutorial, instead I finished reading the offitial Docs.
+- David-Gray-full_course.
+This is I have not followed, maybe in the future I will.
+It is from 2022